 Document administration of an immunization using a vaccine administration record or electronic equivalent, including all federally-required charting elements.
 (Note- ALERT IIS does not record all federally-required elements and cannot be used as a replacement for this requirement.)

-If LPHA documents vaccine administration electronically LPHA must demonstrate the ability to override a VIS date in their EHR system.
+If LPHA documents vaccine administration electronically, LPHA must demonstrate the ability to override a VIS date in their EHR system to record the actual publication date.

-Comply with state and federal statutory and regulatory retention schedules, available for review at http://arcweb.sos.state.or.us/doc/recmgmt/sched/special/state/sched/20120011ohaphdrrs.pdf, or OHA’s office located at 800 NE Oregon St, Suite 370, Portland, OR 97232.
+Comply with state and federal statutory and regulatory retention schedules, available for review at https://sos.oregon.gov/archives/Documents/recordsmgmt/sched/schedule-health-public.pdf, or OHA’s office located at 800 NE Oregon St, Suite 370, Portland, OR 97232.